Osborne family: Reception

 Bryan Kirkwood said "I love Jack and Frankie – they're essentially the heart of the show".
 Ashley Taylor Dawson has been nominated for his portrayal as part of the Osborne family at Inside Soap Awards including Funniest Performance in 2007, Best Actor in 2009 and for three awards in 2010 including Best Actor, Funniest Performance and Sexiest Male.
 Temporary workplace provider Regus carried out a survey in 2010 and found that Jack Osborne was the third most popular boss from Soaps.

+The Osborne family was longlisted for "Best family" at the 2024 Inside Soap Awards.
+They were longlisted for the same award at the 2025 Inside Soap Awards.